slevithan/xregexp/README.md

 });
 ~~~

 The `{{…}}` syntax works only for regexes created by `XRegExp.build`.
 It can be escaped using `\{{…}}`.
 Named subpatterns can be provided as strings or regex objects.
 Their values are automatically wrapped in `(?:…)` so they don't interfere with the surrounding pattern in unexpected ways.
 If present, a leading `^` and trailing unescaped `$` are stripped from subpatterns provided as regex objects.
-Flags can be provided via the `build` function's optional third argument.
+Flags can be provided via `XRegExp.build`'s optional third argument.
+Backreferences cannot be used within `XRegExp.build` patterns (an error is thrown).

 See also: *[Creating Grammatical Regexes Using XRegExp.build](http://blog.stevenlevithan.com/archives/grammatical-patterns-xregexp-build)*.